apezoo/rust-otp/README.md

 3. Make your changes and ensure that all tests pass.
 4. Submit a pull request with a clear description of your changes.

+**Note on Build Artifacts**: This project uses a `.gitignore` file to exclude build artifacts (the `target` directory) from the repository.
+Please ensure you do not force-add these files to your commits.

 ## 📜 License

 This project is licensed under the terms of the MIT license.
-See the [LICENSE](LICENSE) file for more details.
+See the [LICENSE](LICENSE.md) file for more details.

 ## 🏁 Getting Started